Neville-Loh/webdev_commerce/README.md

 - adding shop product for the client with interface
 - cart system
 - session system
+- Billing and address handeler
+- Admin login and database management

 # Getting started
 To run the project